Missingsince1983/react-translate-app/README.md

 # react-translate-app
 Test react translating app.
-Used drag and drop, react sortable hoc, requests by graphQl/
+Used Drag & Drop technology, sort with react-sortable-hoc, requests made by using graphQl